TERMS AND CONDITIONS

 3. stay in the entrances and staircases to the spectator seats,

-4. to stand on the chairs and benches, 5. to enter areas and rooms not intended for the general public,
+5. to enter areas and rooms not intended for the general public,

 6. to drive on the premises with vehicles of all kinds without special permission and to park them in unauthorized places